 - Front-loaded, with the most important keywords first

-- Understandable out of context, because headlines often appear solo
+- Specific and Understandable out of context, because headlines often appear solo

 - Predictable, so users know if they’ll like the article before they click